neverbreath/neverbreath/README.md

 📚  Security Best Practices      █████████████░░░░░  75%
 ```

-Open to: **Junior DevOps / SRE roles** where I can grow as a part of the team.
+Open to: **Junior DevOps / SRE roles** where I can grow as a part of a team.

 ## 📊 GITHUB METRICS